mbarkdull/FormicidaeMolecularEvolution/README.md

 they can be input to PAL2NAL.
-To run the script, you’ll need to get the full path to the MSA files created by Orthofinder in the previous step (it will be something like `/workdir/mb2337/FormicidaeMolecularEvolution/OrthoFinder/fasta/OrthoFinder/Results_Oct26/MultipleSequenceAlignments`).
+To run the script, you’ll need to get the full path to the MSA files created by Orthofinder in the previous step (it will be something like `/workdir/mb2337/FormicidaeMolecularEvolution/OrthoFinder/fasta/OrthoFinder/Results_*/MultipleSequenceAlignments`).
 Then use the command:

 `./scripts/DataMSA.R ./scripts/inputurls /FullPathToMSAFiles`

+The recombined output files can be found in the directory `6_1_SpeciesMSA`.

-### 5.2 Filtering coding sequences for PAL2NAL:
+### 6.2 Filtering coding sequences for PAL2NAL:

 The nucleotide sequence file that is run through PAL2NAL can have only the genes that are also present in the protein alignment file.
 Since our